IFFP remains online. Please see the calendar for details.

-The Interfaith Families Project of Greater Washington (IFFP) is an independent community of interfaith families and others committed to sharing, learning about, and celebrating our Jewish and Christian traditions.
-It is the only interfaith organization of its kind in the country.
+The Interfaith Families Project of Greater Washington (IFFP) is an independent community of interfaith families and others.
+We are committed to sharing, learning about, and celebrating our Jewish and Christian traditions.

 Now in our third decade, we have grown to over 100 families from Maryland, Virginia, and Washington D.C.
 It’s a place where both Jewish and Christian partners can feel like equal members of the community; where both can celebrate and learn about both faiths and where we “teach not preach.”